Get Answers to all your Questions

 Answers (1)

-The conductance of any substance depends on the ions present in the solution since sodium chloride (NaCl) is an ionic compound which ionises completely in solution (NaCl has a dissociation rate of 100% i.e. it ionizes completely in water) forming an aqueous solution and hence the solution conducts electricity.
-Sodium Chloride ionizes into sodium ion (Na+) and chloride ion (Cl-) in water, which conducts electricity.
+The conductance of any substance depends on the ions present in the solution since sodium chloride (NaCl) is an ionic compound that ionises completely in solution (NaCl has a dissociation rate of 100%, i.e., it ionises completely in water), forming an aqueous solution, and hence the solution conducts electricity.
+Sodium chloride ionises into sodium ions (Na+) and chloride ions (Cl-) in water, which conducts electricity.

-Hence, higher would be the number of ions of Socium Chloride in the water, higher would be the conductivity.
+Hence, higher would be the number of ions of Sodium Chloride in the water, higher would be the conductivity.

 Posted by